MoSteel/APOD-to-Desktop/README.md

 Requires Microsoft .NET 4.5 Framework available at:
 	http://www.microsoft.com/en-us/download/details.aspx?id=30653

+This application must be run once to initialize and setup the scheduled tasks and program settings for the installation location where the executable is first run.
+After the first-time settings are configured, the executable does not need to be manually run unless you want to change the settings or manually retrieve the APOD image for the day.

+APOD to Desktop runs on a scheduled task at user logon and attempts to retrieve the Astronomy Picture of the Day, then sets the current Windows Wallpaper to the newly retrieved APOD.
+Previously applied images are saved locally and the amount of space used can be configured by running the executable manually.

 Note: APOD to Desktop has a delay built in of one minute after user logon before attempting to download the APOD.
 This delay is to allow time for establishing any